noahspauldingschecter/annotation_resources/README.md

+# Update 4/7/25
+I have added files for the non-wugged BLiMP test sets.
+This collection is all the test items for which the learned grammar has seen all the lexical items during training.
+I have one collection "all_samples" that contains all the items that all of the samples can be tested on without adding the special unseen character <WUG>.
+Then I have a collection for each sample.

 # Annotation Resources
 I have compiled some resources for performing syntactic annotation.
 Ultimately, we want to create trees for sentences in line with the CHILDES